 Logistics Bureau reported that blockchain could, in simplest terms, eliminate all of the back and forth between stakeholders within a supply setup.
 Instead of having to contact third parties for an update on a shipment or details on the background of a material, one could simply look at the blockchain record.
 This simplicity and transparency is leading to rapid adoption, so much so that the global blockchain market is rising at a compound annual growth rate of 57.6 percent for the 2017-to-2023 period.

-The digital ledger solution is poised to drive innovation in the supply chain.
-Here are three ways it is doing so:
+As a digital ledger solution, blockchain is poised to drive innovation in the supply chain in multiple areas, including:

 1. Reducing Fraud

 Creating and distributing counterfeit materials becomes extremely difficult when users can easily track the origin and distribution pathway of an item.
 In highly regulated sectors, such as pharmaceuticals, blockchain could prove revolutionary in dealing with complex and longstanding counterfeiting problems.
 Visibility has long been incredibly difficult to achieve, as supply chain systems tend to span huge distances and a variety of parties.
-With blockchain, transparency into the supply chain isn't just easier to achieve, it's also accessible to manage.
+With blockchain, transparency into the supply chain isn’t just easier to achieve, it’s manageable and secure.

 2. Creating Supply Predictability